Nabtesco (OTCMKTS:NCTKF) Sets New 1-Year Low at $35.30

 Nabtesco Co.
-(OTCMKTS:NCTKF) reached a new 52-week low on Tuesday .
-The company traded as low as $35.30 and last traded at $35.30, with a volume of 0 shares changing hands.
+(OTCMKTS:NCTKF)’s stock price reached a new 52-week low during trading on Monday .
+The company traded as low as $35.30 and last traded at $35.30, with a volume of 0 shares.
 The stock had previously closed at $35.30.

-Separately, Zacks Investment Research raised Nabtesco from a “hold” rating to a “buy” rating and set a $40.00 target price on the stock in a report on Wednesday, November 25th.
+Separately, Zacks Investment Research upgraded shares of Nabtesco from a “hold” rating to a “buy” rating and set a $40.00 price target on the stock in a research report on Wednesday, November 25th.

 Nabtesco Corporation manufactures and sells equipment in the industrial, daily life, and environmental fields in Japan and internationally.
 It operates through Component Solutions, Transport Solutions, Accessibility Solutions, and Manufacturing Solutions segments.
 The company offers precision reduction gears for industrial robots' joints; hydraulic equipment, such as traveling unit for crawlers, control valve for mini excavators, and swing unit for hydraulic excavators; railroad vehicle equipment, such as railroad vehicle brake systems, door operating units, test equipment, brake shoes, seat turning equipment, and snow removal devices; and aircraft equipment comprising flight control actuation systems and high voltage electric power distribution units.